All Episodes

 You go out and say it this firmly.

-You say it with this degree of certainty, and this degree of commitment.
+You say it with this degree of certainty and this degree of commitment.

 And then in the next couple of weeks or months, you know what?

-Things have changed and made that speech.
+Things have changed since I made that speech.

-We'll go along with a couple million bucks.
+We're not really going to be, okay, we'll go along with a couple million bucks.

 If he does that, heap big trouble, not just for him, but for all of the Republicans.